DecidimAustria/Decidim-Freiwilligenpolitik/README.md

 ```
 4. Open URL in Browser: http://localhost:4567

+## Deploying to dokku

+**E-Mail Settings**

+For E-Mails to work it seems we have to configure smtp settings in the environment and also in the admin interface for the organizations.

+dokku config:set staging SMTP_USERNAME=xxx SMTP_PASSWORD='XXXX' SMTP_ADDRESS=mail.xxx.xx SMTP_DOMAIN=xxx.xx

 ## Setting up the application

 You will need to do some steps before having the app working properly once you've deployed it: